 FAIR Canada and the Canadian Centre for Elder Law engaged in a joint one-year project funded by the Law Foundation of Ontario regarding the interplay of investment securities, elder financial abuse, mental capacity and good faith third party notifications.

-The project will consider the development of a conduct protocol and a practical mechanism that will allow Canadian financial services firms and investment advisors to take urgent, short-term protective action for the benefit of vulnerable consumers in two critical situations:
+The project considered the development of a conduct protocol and a practical mechanism that will allow Canadian financial services firms and investment advisors to take urgent, short-term protective action for the benefit of vulnerable consumers in two critical situations:

 - where market conditions or other situations exist which requires an immediate financial decision or action that involves the consumer’s investments or savings including bank accounts (for example, to safeguard the consumer’s investment capital or income) but the consumer appears to lack the mental capacity necessary to make financial decisions about their investments or bank/savings accounts due to dementia or other forms of diminished mental capacity; and

 - where the consumer has provided instructions (such as, for example, to liquidate positions and withdraw or transfer funds), and the advisor or firm have reason to suspect or ought to suspect that the consumer is being subjected to elder financial abuse, undue influence or both.

 Financial services firms and investment advisors may wish to aid in situations of suspected elder financial abuse, mental capacity concerns or undue influence, but cannot due to concerns regarding breach of confidentiality obligations governed both by their Securities Regulations, and the Personal Information Protection and Electronic Documents Act (PIPEDA).